-Indonesia AirAsia flies to over 23 destinations.
-Most Indonesia AirAsia flights are for destinations in Indonesia but Indonesia AirAsia has international flights to several other countries as well, like for example Malaysia and Australia.
-From its main base in Jakarta 42 flights depart every week.
+Indonesia AirAsia flies to over 27 destinations.
+Most Indonesia AirAsia flights are for destinations in Indonesia but Indonesia AirAsia has international flights to several other countries as well, like for example Malaysia and Thailand.
+From its main base in Jakarta 39 flights depart every week.
 Many people who look for Indonesia AirAsia tickets look for flights to Denpasar Bali and Kuala Lumpur.

 Utiket is a good place to start looking for Indonesia AirAsia flights as we can compare all flights by Indonesia AirAsia with hundreds of other airlines and dozens of booking websites.

 AirAsia has a strict baggage policy in which checked baggage is not included in the ticket price and you are allowed to take 7kg in to the cabin for free (bag must not be bigger than 56cm x 36cm x 23cm).
 For any checked baggage you have to pay extra and the baggage cost can become a significant part of the final ticket price.